JANINE FRANCOLINI, MA

 FOUNDER AND BOARD CHAIR

 Through the creation of The Flawless Foundation, Janine has found the perfect vehicle to combine her professional experience with her passion to serve our most vulnerable children.
 She serves on the board of the Saks Institute for Mental Health Law, Policy and Ethics at the USC Gould School of Law as well as many advisory boards of non – profits and corporations.
 Janine has a Masters’ degree from Columbia University and had a 15-year career in education as a teacher and admissions director in private schools throughout New York City.
 A sought after speaker and consultant, Janine collaborates with clients on fundraising, mental health advocacy and motivational techniques.
 Janine is also a frequent blogger for the Huffington Post.
 In addition, Janine has advanced training in Collaborative Problem Solving, the revolutionary and evidence-based method of working with children as described in the book, “Treating Explosive Kids: The Collaborative Problem Solving Approach” by Ross Greene, PhD and Stuart Ablon, PhD.
-In between frequent bicoastal trips, Janine practices yoga and lives with her family in Portland, Oregon.
+In between frequent bicoastal trips, Janine practices yoga and lives with her family in West Palm Beach, Florida.

 PIERRE HAUSER, MA